squareboat/nest-console/README.npm.md

 - Using the `Command` decorator on an Injectable class
 - Using the `Command` decorator on an Injectable class' method.

-> Remember to use the `@Injectable` decorator on the class always, else the command will not be discovered and registered.
+> Remember to use the `@Injectable` decorator on the class always a, else the command will not be discovered and registered.

 ### Class